-Hermann introduces his independent use when speaking of du PAGE r able goods-the use which does not exhaust the good the renders it, and is accordingly capable of independent value tion (note that this is a gross use, and its payment is no interest) .
-233 By analogy he finds a similar use in perishable goods, technically transformed into durable goods .
-234 But this analogy does not hold: durable goods are immediatel "used" when successively giving forth a part of their content perishable goods in each immediate use exhaust their entire content, and what Hermann calls a durable use in this latter case is a mediate use .
-235 Thus Hermann has drawn his parallel between the immediate us of a durable good and the mediate use of a perishable good Knies goes carefully into the question of the existence of a independent use; .
-239 finds that there are economical transfers, where the intention to transfer a use and retain the good that bears the use; an inquires if this does not hold also in the case of fungib goods .
-240 His illustration of the loan of corn .
-241 Where, by using Nutzung in a double sense, he actually assume the very point at issue-that there can be a use (Nutzung) of grain separate from its consumption (Verbrauch) .
-242-244 Thus all the Use theorists first allude to the Material Services \mathbf{of} capital, then note the successive services of durable goods obtaining value independent of the good itself (the sum of the remaining services), and end by assuming a use ar ıd independent value in all goods, outside and independent of the use and value of the (undiminished) good from which they come .
-245 CHAPTER VIII THE INDEPENDENT USE: ITS UNTENABLE CONCLUSION vs The usual assumption of this theory is the existence of a gro Nutzung (basis of hire) and a net Nutzung (basis of interes t).
-Yet Nutzung is always taken as synonymous with Gebrauch .
-247 But it is impossible to think of two simultaneous uses in ever ry act by which a good renders its material services.
-If, the • the name of Use or Nutzung is rightly given to the gross us e, what is this net use?
+PAGE Hermann introduces his independent use when speaking of dur- able goods-the use which does not exhaust the good that renders it, and is accordingly capable of independent valua- tion (note that this is a gross use, and its payment is not interest) 233 By analogy he finds a similar use in perishable goods, technically transformed into durable goods 234 But this analogy does not hold: durable goods are immediately "used" when successively giving forth a part of their content; perishable goods in each immediate use exhaust their entire content, and what Hermann calls a durable use in this latter case is a mediate use 235 Thus Hermann has drawn his parallel between the immediate use of a durable good and the mediate use of a perishable good 236_238 Knies goes carefully into the question of the existence of an 200 200 independent use; 2 3 9 finds that there are economical transfers, where the intention is 200 to transfer a use and retain the good that bears the use; and inquires if this does not hold also in the case of fungible - goods 240 His illustration of the loan of corn 241 Where, by using Nutzung in a double sense, he actually assumes the very point at issue-that there can be a use (Nutzung) of 8 1 1 () 242-244 Thus all the Use theorists first allude to the Material Services of capital, then note the successive services of durable goods as obtaining value independent of the good itself (the sum of the remaining services), and end by assuming a use and independent value in all goods, outside and independent of the use and value of the (undiminished) good from which they come 245 OIL I DOWN THAT CHAPTER VIII THE INDEPENDENT USE: ITS UNTENABLE CONCLUSIONS • The usual assumption of this theory is the existence of a gross , Nutzung (basis of hire) and a net Nutzung (basis of interest).
+Yet Nutzung is always taken as synonymous with Gebrauch.
+But it is impossible to think of two simultaneous uses in every act by which a good renders its material services.
+If, then, the name of Use or Nutzung is rightly given to the gross use, what is this net use?
 248-249

-ANALYTICAL TABLE OF CONTENTS xxxv PAGE If it exists, it must be part of the gross use, and interest is paid for something contained in the gross use.
+ANALYTICAL TABLE OF CONTENTS xxxv

+If it exists, it must be part of the gross use, and interest is paid for something contained in the gross use.
 Now the gross use of a meal is its consumption.
 But if we repay the meal on the moment of its consumption, we pay no interest; we only pay interest for the delay in replacing the meal.
-That is, we pay for something not contained in the gross use 50-251 Further absurdities involved 251 Summary of what has been proved 252 CHAPTER IX THE INDEPENDENT USE: ITS ORIGIN IN LEGAL FICTION The need of fiction in jurisprudence 253 The first fiction here-of the identity between fungible goods lent and those returned 254 The second fiction-that the goods replaced had themselves been used and not consumed; hence usura, a durable use obtained 254-255 Under the attack of the canonists on interest generally.
-255 the fiction attained a new importance as apparently affording the sole defence of interest, and, thanks to Salmasius, the fiction was proclaimed a fact 256 Modern Political Economy turned this practical justification of 200 interest into a theoretical one, and hence the Use theory .
-256 The mistake has lain in considering that £100 replaced now, is 200 the full equivalent of £100 lent a year ago, and interest an 257-258 The true conception of the loan: it is a real exchange of present 01-200 goods against future goods; the capital replaced plus interest 950 is the full equivalent of the capital loaned 259 CHAPTER X MENGER'S CONCEPTION OF USE "Disposal over goods for a period of time," as an independent good 260 Its indirect proof: the existence of surplus value not otherwise accounted for 261 Insufficiency of this: (1) surplus value can be explained other- wise; (2) "disposal" for a period of time proved to have 62-263
+That is, we pay for something not contained in the gross use 2 Further absurdities involved PAGE 50-251 251 252

+CHAPTER IX

+THE INDEPENDENT USE: ITS ORIGIN IN LEGAL FICTION

+The need of fiction in jurisprudence 253

+and those returned 254

+from all goods 54-255 255

+fiction was proclaimed a fact 256

+interest into a theoretical one, and hence the Use theory .
+The mistake has lain in considering that £100 replaced now, is the full equivalent of £100 lent a year ago, and interest an 256

+extra payment 57-258

+is the full equivalent of the capital loaned 259

+CHAPTER X

+MENGER'S CONCEPTION OF USE

+"Disposal over goods for a period of time," as an independent good 260

+accounted for 261

+62-263